terasky-int/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Exam-Dump-With-Solution/AWS SAA-03 Solution.md

 B. Create an Amazon S3 bucket and host the website there.

-The MOST cost-effective method for hosting a website is to:
-Create an Amazon S3 bucket and host the website there.
-Amazon S3 is a highly scalable and cost-effective object storage service.
+- Amazon S3 is a highly scalable and cost-effective object storage service.
 It is a good option for hosting static websites, such as the website in this scenario.C is the best solution for the following reasons:
 ---------------------------------------------------------------------------------------------------------------------------------------
 33] A company runs an online marketplace web application on AWS.
 The application serves hundreds of thousands of users during peak hours.
 The company needs a scalable, near-real-time solution to share the details of millions of financial transactions with several other internal applications.
 Transactions also need to be processed to remove sensitive data before being stored in a document database for low-latency retrieval.
 What should a solutions architect recommend to meet these requirements?